 By regular mail:

-To Order Copies of Photographs from the Yad Vashem Photo Archive High quality copies of photographs from the Yad Vashem Photo Archive which appear on our website may be ordered for a fee, from Yad Vashem.
-Ordered photographs are supplied in the form of computer files of 300 DPI or higher resolution.
+Copies of photographs from the Yad Vashem Photo Archive, which appear on our website, may be ordered for a fee.
+Ordered photographs are supplied in the form of digital files of 300 DPI or higher resolution.

 Copies with specific dimensions or higher resolution scans will be supplied only upon receipt of a precise, justifiable, written description of what is required and for what purpose, and upon payment of an additional fee.
 Please remember that the photographs were scanned primarily to protect the originals and that each additional scan causes further damage to a photograph.